 - If it is safe to do so, ensure that someone remains with the student while contacts are being made.

-- If there is no imminent dancer, refer students to Counselling Services during business hours or the Good2Talk 24/7 Helpline after hours.
+- If there is no imminent danger, refer students to Counselling Services during business hours or the Good2Talk 24/7 Helpline after hours.

 - Consult the Student Intervention Coordinator where a breach of the Code of Student Conduct may have taken place, or if you require consultation on a concerning student behaviour you’ve observed.
 The Student Support and Intervention Team may be activated to respond to complex student related concerns.